Since 2017, ECS Wellness has been helping patients achieve balance through compassionate, evidence-based care.

 effects more effectively.

-Gene expression analysis revealed that each cannabinoid affected different molecular pathways,
+Gene expression analysis revealed that each cannabinoid affected different molecular pathways, suggesting that CBN and CBD may have distinct therapeutic roles.

 Why This Matters for Breast Cancer Patients

-Exemestane is often used when breast cancer becomes resistant to other AIs, but even this “last
+Exemestane is often used when breast cancer becomes resistant to other AIs, but even this “last line” therapy has limitations.
+The addition of CBN may:

 • Enhance cancer cell death